Azure-Samples/azure-search-openai-demo/README.md

 By default, the deployed Azure web app allows users to chat with all your indexed data.
 You can enable an optional login system using Azure Active Directory to restrict access to indexed data based on the logged in user.
 Enable the optional login and document level access control system by following [this guide](./LoginAndAclSetup.md).

+### Enabling CORS for an alternate frontend

+By default, the deployed Azure web app will only allow requests from the same origin.
+To enable CORS for a frontend hosted on a different origin, run:

+1. Run `azd env set ALLOWED ORIGIN https://<your-domain.com>`
+2. Run `azd up`

 ## Running locally

 You can only run locally **after** having successfully run the `azd up` command.
 If you haven't yet, follow the steps in [Azure deployment](#azure-deployment) above.